• Skip to main content

 ‘Rollover’ means the transferor spouse disregards the capital gain or loss that would otherwise arise.
 In effect, the person who receives the asset (the transferee spouse) will make the capital gain or loss (and if it is a capital gain, they will be responsible for payment of CGT) when they subsequently dispose of the asset.
 The cost base of the asset is also transferred to the transferee spouse.

-CGT applies only if:
+CGT rollover applies only if:

 1. the asset or share of an asset is transferred between you and your spouse or from a company or trust to one of you;